James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 **Hypothesis Four:** Pedestrian activity would decrease after JobKeeper was tapered.

-1) Run the "Hypotheses 3 and 4 - Data Wrangling.ipynb" file
+1) Run the "Hypotheses 3 and 4 - Data Wrangling.ipynb" file.

-2) Run the "Hypotheses 3 and 4 - Analysis.ipynb" file
+2) Run the "Hypotheses 3 and 4 - Analysis.ipynb" file.